Marker Logo

 this page online

-Erected 2008 by Texas Historical Commission.
 (Marker Number 15278.)

 Topics.
 This historical marker is listed in this topic list: War, World II.
 A significant historical date for this entry is July 4, 1942.

 Location.
 27° 29.488′ N, 97° 49.917′ W. Marker is in Kingsville, Texas, in Kleberg County.
-Marker is on East General Cavazos Boulevard (County Road 1356) just west of East Carlos Truan Boulevard (County Road 425), on the right when traveling east.
+It is on East General Cavazos Boulevard (County Road 1356) just west of East Carlos Truan Boulevard (County Road 425), on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 1356 E General Cavazos Blvd, Kingsville TX 78363, United States of America.
 Touch for directions.

 U.S. Naval Auxiliary Air Station - Kingsville Marker image.
 Click for more information.

-Photographed By Dave W, March 19, 2022
+Photographed by Dave W, March 19, 2022

 2. U.S. Naval Auxiliary Air Station - Kingsville Marker